Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/069_Sqrt.md

 # Solution

 The sequence 1, 2, ... , n has no duplication.

 Near the very end, closest step, before while loop, left = mid = right.

 * In while, If mid < sqrt(x), left = mid + 1 executed, right pointer is not moving, and right is the answer.
-* If while, If mid > sqrt(x), right = mid - 1 executed, right pointer shifts left 1, closest to sqrt(x), right is also the answer.
+* In while, If mid > sqrt(x), right = mid - 1 executed, right pointer shifts left 1, closest to sqrt(x), right is also the answer.

 #### Pitfall